-A concern among parents of children with eczema, voiced to GPs and commonly seen in online forums, is the role of food allergy.
-(3-5) Despite weak evidence to support dietary modification, many parents try excluding foods from their child's diet to reduce eczema symptoms or the need for treatment with medications.
-(6, 7)
+A concern among parents of children with eczema, voiced to general practitioners (GPs) and commonly seen in online forums, is the role of food allergy.^{3-5} Despite weak evidence to support dietary modification, many parents try excluding foods from their child's diet to reduce eczema symptoms or the need for treatment with medications.67

-In the UK, NICE guidance (2, 8) recommends that healthcare professionals consider food allergy as potential triggers in children with eczema if they develop symptoms immediately after ingesting a potential allergen, or in those with moderate to severe eczema who have not responded to optimum management.
-Immediate-type food allergies are more common in children with eczema (9, 10) and food allergy testing may potentially prevent serious allergic reactions and/or identify foods causing eczema symptoms.
-However, in primary care professional advice as to the importance of allergy testing for children with eczema is variable, as is access to allergy testing.
-(11) In principle, if allergy testing were shown to inform eczema care then it could be routinely offered in primary care.
+In the UK, the National Institute for Health and Care Excellence (NICE) guidrecommends that healthcare professionals consider food allergies as potential triggers in children with eczema if they develop symptoms immediately after ingesting a potential allergen, or in those with moderate to severe eczema who have not responded to optimum management.

+Immediate-type food allergies are more common in children with eczema^{9 10} and food allergy testing may potentially prevent serious allergic reactions and/or identify foods causing eczema symptoms.
+However, in primary care professional advice as to the importance of allergy testing for children with eczema is variable, as is access to allergy testing.11 In principle, if allergy testing were shown to inform eczema care then it could be routinely offered in primary care.
 However, the effectiveness of food allergy testing and associated dietary measures for managing eczema is uncertain.